 This weaving of history and fiction reminded me of two other series I’ve enjoyed in the past: the highly successful series by C. J Sansom set in Tudor England that features the hunchback lawyer Matthew Shardlake and the series by Bernard Knight about a coroner in King Richard’s reign.
 Maybe the Harry Probert-Lloyd series will become another of my favourite series.

 Alis Hawkins grew up on a dairy farm in Cardiganshire, Wales (part of the Teifi Valley).
 She trained as a speech and language therapist but spent three decades variously working in a burger restaurant, bringing up two sons, working with homeless people, providing support to children and young people on the autism spectrum.

 Her first novel, Testament, was published in 2008 by Macmillan and was translated into several languages.
-It has recently been acquired for reissue, along with her medieval trilogy of psychological thrillers, by Sapere Books and will appear, with the first two in the trilogy, later in 2019.
+It has recently been acquired for reissue, along with her medieval trilogy of psychological thrillers, by Sapere Books.
+Alis is a founder member of the Welsh crime writing collective Crime Cymru.

 None So Blind, published in 2017, is the first in a series featuring Harry Probert-Lloyd.
-The second episode entitled In Two Minds is due out in May from The Dome Press.
+Later books in the series are: In Two Minds (reviewed here ), Those Who Know and Not One Of Us.

 Alis is one of the authors featured in my Meet A Welsh Author series.
 She shared insights about her approach to historical research and her favourite writing space.